Nftables: Overview

-The nftables kernel engine adds a simple virtual machine into the Linux kernel, which is able to execute bytecode to inspect a network packet and make decisions on how that packet should be handled.
+The nftables kernel engine adds a simple virtual machine to the Linux kernel which is able to execute bytecode to inspect a network packet and make decisions on how that packet should be handled.
 The operations implemented by this virtual machine are intentionally made basic.
 It can get data from the packet itself, have a look at the associated metadata (inbound interface, for example), and manage connection-tracking data.
 Arithmetic, bitwise and comparison operators can be used for making decisions based on that data.
 The virtual machine is also capable of manipulating sets of data (typically, IP addresses), allowing multiple comparison operations to be replaced with a single set lookup.

 The above-described organization is contrary to the iptables firewalling code, which has protocol awareness built-in so deeply into the logic that the code has had to be replicated four times—for IPv4, IPv6, ARP, and Ethernet bridging—as the firewall engines are too protocol-specific to be used in a generic manner.